 How are you going to Mix your Dough?

 Stand mixer – If you are going to be kneading your dough, a stand mixer is very useful.
 Kneading sourdough can be hard work, and a stand mixer can really speed things up in terms of both time and effort.
 Make sure that you use a dough hook attachment.
-I prefer the Bosch universal to mix dough, because it’s dough hook attachment imitates hand mixing/kneading much better, and there is less risk of over kneading your dough.
+I love the Ankarsrum to mix dough, because it handles any kind of dough, even large amounts effortlessly.

 Dough Whisk – If you are going to be using a method that doesn’t require any kneading, then a dough whisk like this one (link to Amazon) is a handy tool to use for the initial phase of mixing your dough.

 A dough whisk is designed to quickly separate clumps and efficiently mix dough evenly without developing gluten, which is important during the first phase of dough mixing.
 You can of course use your hands for this stage, but I find that using a dough whisk gives the dough a more even mix much more quickly, and makes the whole process a lot less messy.

 Once your dough is mixed, it is time to ferment it, which basically means, leaving it to rise for several hours.
 For this, there are a couple of tools that are really handy:

 Dough proofer – The ideal environment to leave your dough to rise is a warm, humid place that is free from drafts.
 I like using this dough proofer, (also available at Amazon here), to give my dough the ideal environment to rise in, especially because you can adjust the temperature that you leave your dough in with this proofer.
 If you don’t have one, you can leave your dough in a warm place, covered with a cloth to protect it from drafts.